-The friendly, well written message was a refreshing change from the usual approach, which most often demands immediate, unthinking action.
+The friendly, well-written message was a refreshing change from the usual approach, which most often demands immediate, unthinking action.
 The sender, however, could only call me “J” as he didn’t have my forename.
-There was a protected file attached, but the sender had supplied the password.
+The sender had attached a a protected file and supplied the password.
 It was a contract, he said, and he looked forward to hearing back from me.

 The headers said the email came from a French telecoms company.
 Was someone on a spending spree with my money?
 My PayPal and bank accounts showed no withdrawals.

 Curious about the payload, I spun up a suitably isolated Windows 10 victim system, and detonated the attachment.
 It had the cheek to complain about having no route to the outside world.
 I tried again, this time with an open internet connection.
 A randomly-named process quickly opened and closed, while the file reported a corruption.
 Maybe the victim system had the wrong version of Windows installed, or the wrong vulnerabilities exposed.
-Maybe my IP address was in the wrong territory.
-Maybe (and this is more likely) the file spotted the monitoring software watching its every move, and aborted its run with a suitably misleading message.
+Possibly my IP address was in the wrong territory.
+But more likely, the file spotted the monitoring software and aborted its run with a suitably misleading message.

 Disappointed, after deleting the victim system I wondered which site out of hundreds could have been compromised.
 I’ll probably never know, but it does reveal a deeper worry about life online.